 Sir Robert Geffery’s School and Ermington School work together to provide high quality learning for their students.
 We suggest you look at both schools’ websites and we are happy to talk to you at any stage during the application process.
 Working together, we can support placements in Devon or Cornwall.

-As a small teaching school we can bespoke the training to meet the needs of individual students.
+As a small provider we can bespoke the training to meet the needs of individual students.

 Students work along outstanding practitioners at Ofsted rated outstanding schools where a broad balanced curriculum is maintained.
 Contrasting placements are available, so that you can complete your training with a CV that will help successful job applications. with experience to make your training successful.
 As well as training provided by Marjons we use our own Specialist Leaders in Education to run additional curriculum courses and we support the teaching application process.